FreezeLuiz/CTF-Writeups/Web/bsidesdelhi2020-Log.md

 ![img](https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Web/images/BsidesDelhi2020/Log-intro.PNG)
 ![img](https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Web/images/BsidesDelhi2020/Log-intro2.PNG)

-If you keep going down the list, you will eventually find a pattern in the url `http://3.7.251.179/click-here_1.php` the name of the `php` script in the directory, increments by 1 all the way to 99, by then you should try numbers like `click-here_100.php` and `click-here_0.php`...
-At last you will find the correct file _hopefully_ that is `click-here_00.php`
+If you keep going down the list, you will eventually find a pattern in the url `http://3.7.251.179/click-here_1.php`.
+The name of the `php` script in the directory increments by 1 all the way to 99, by then you should try numbers like `click-here_100.php` and `click-here_0.php`...
+At last you will find the correct file _hopefully_ that is `click-here_00.php`.

-After that you will be greeted with a new response...
+After that, you will be greeted with a new response:

 ![img](https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Web/images/BsidesDelhi2020/Log-Correct_file.PNG)

-`You got the right 'file' :)` This is considered as a hint from the author of the challenge, along with the description of using `GET` the intended path is to use `file` as a parameter in a `GET` request.
+`You got the right 'file' :)` is considered a hint from the author of the challenge along with the description of using `GET`.
+The intended path is to use `file` as a parameter in a `GET` request.

-Trying out this URL `http://3.7.251.179/click-here_00.php?file=../../../../../../../../etc/passwd` will yeld us LFI and we can read the content of `/etc/passwd` and this is where the challenge begins.
+Trying out the url `http://3.7.251.179/click-here_00.php?file=../../../../../../../../etc/passwd` will yeld us LFI (Local File Inclusion) and we can read the content of `/etc/passwd`, where the challenge begins.

 ## Solution and Flag

-Searching around the internet for LFI vulnerabilities and payloads I came across a couple of interesting stuff from [PayloadAllTheThings](https://github.com/cyberheartmi9/PayloadsAllTheThings/tree/master/File%20Inclusion%20-%20Path%20Traversal)
+Searching around the internet for LFI vulnerabilities and payloads.
+I came across a couple of interesting stuff from [PayloadAllTheThings](https://github.com/cyberheartmi9/PayloadsAllTheThings/tree/master/File%20Inclusion%20-%20Path%20Traversal).

-Trying to read the content of the `click-here_00.php` itself using `php://filter/convert.base64-encode/resource=click-here_00.php` we will have the base64 encoded script, we can easily decode it and view the php script.
+Trying to read the content of the `click-here_00.php` itself using `php://filter/convert.base64-encode/resource=click-here_00.php`, we will have the base64 encoded script.
+We can easily decode it and view the php script:

 ```html
 <html>